 What is the average weight limit of a concealed toilet carrier frame?

 Some users don’t fancy having a protruding glossy white porcelain bowl from the wall or hanging in the air just for the sake of supporting a heavyweight.
 But in reality, if you combine it with a purpose-built steel wall mounted frame, it supports the weight of a few hundred kilograms.
-It wouldn’t also budge even by a millimetre.
+It wouldn’t also budge even by a millimeter.

-Popular concealed toilet frame carrier like Kohler, Geberit, and Toto can handle an average weight limit of 800 pounds.
-Concealed toilet carrier frame like Toto, Kohler and Geberit 111.335.00.5 can support a weight load of up to 880 pounds.
+Popular concealed toilet frame carriers like Kohler, Geberit, and Toto can handle an average weight limit of 800 pounds.
+Concealed toilet carrier frames like Toto, Kohler and Geberit 111.335.00.5 can support a weight load of up to 880 pounds.
 A typical wall hung Toilet weighs about 50-80 pounds.
 So, when you reduce the weight of the bowl, the carrier would still be able to support around 750-800 pounds in excess.

 What is the average strength of a wall?

 Generally, it is the wall that limits the average weight limit of a wall-mounted toilet and not the frame or the Toilet itself.
 Even though by specifications, a carrier should withstand up to 880 pounds, it will not if the wall does not match up to the maximum weight limit of the Toilet.
 When the frame is not secured correctly, it will also lead to problems later.

 What is the correct installation of a wall-mounted toilet?

 If you want correctly install your toilet wall mounted the Toilet to be installed correctly, here are some tips to keep an eye out for: